NAACP Image Awards: History

+In 1982, the NAACP Image Awards was televised for the first time with the 15th ceremony.
+Initially, the NAACP Image Awards aired locally in Los Angeles on KHJ-TV (currently known as KCAL-TV) although the 1982 and 1983 ceremonies were syndicated nationally.
+Willis Edwards, former president of the Beverly Hills/Hollywood Branch of the NAACP, contacted then-NBC president Brandon Tartikoff to nationally broadcast the 19th NAACP Image Awards, which was held at The Wiltern in Los Angeles on December 14, 1986.
+The ceremony was broadcast on NBC on January 17, 1987, as a 90-minute special at 11:30 pm, preempting the slot usually filled by Saturday Night Live.

+Initially, the Image Awards aired in a late night slot on NBC in the weeks when Saturday Night Live did not air a new episode, but in subsequent years, it aired on primetime on Fox and continued to air on primetime when it returned to NBC.
+The award show aired as a primetime telecast for the first time on April 23, 1996, for its 27th edition as it began its 16-year run on Fox.
+The award show was broadcast live for the first time on March 2, 2007, for its 38th edition (the ceremony was broadcast with tape delay prior to 2007).
+The Image Awards returned to NBC for its 43rd edition in 2012.

+From 2014 to 2018, the Black-owned cable network TV One aired the Image Awards.
+The awards currently air on BET with a simulcast on its sister networks including CBS.

 The New York firm Society Awards manufactures the trophy since its redesign in 2008.

 Cultural impact

-The NAACP Image awards has been widely accepted and dubbed as the "Black Oscars/Emmy/Grammy" award show from the African-American and Latino community, as it is an important prestigious award celebrating artists and entertainers of color that may have been overlooked from by the mainstream film, television, theater and music award counterparts (E.G.O.T.) due to racial seclusion or lack of interests from film and television studios.
+The NAACP Image Awards has received national attention and dubbed as the "Black Oscars/Emmys/Grammys" award show from the African-American and Latino community, as it is an important prestigious award celebrating artists and entertainers of color that may have been overlooked from by the mainstream film, television, theater and music award counterparts (EGOT) due to racial seclusion or low interest from film and television studios.
 Whereas, it created more exposure for content on a wide spectrum of urban media versus other awards shows where they can be celebrated and appreciated.
 Actors such as Will Smith, Jada Pinkett-Smith, Taraji P. Henson and many others expressed the differences of not being visually seen by the industry's standard and how artists and entertainers should look to the NAACP Image Awards as the highest achievement.
-The campaign of #OscarSoWhite began as a protest after seeing the lack of people of color being nominated or win in major categories at the Academy Awards.
+The campaign of #OscarSoWhite began as a protest after seeing few people of color being nominated or win in major categories at the Academy Awards.
 Since then, minor adjustments have been made for inclusion as more people of color have become nominated and win at the mainstream prestigious award ceremonies.